snehaheda/payments-library/REST-API/Javascript-SDK/doc/Javascript-SDK_documentation.md

 	5. Success callback function
 	6. Failure callback function

-Note that on callback functions getting the full response object from payment360 REST API, so you can process further the result.
+Note that on callback functions you get the full response object from payment360 REST API, so you can process further the result.

 ## Using the custom form flow

 With the custom form flow you can use your own design on the payment form.

 1. You should use the standard html `form` tag on your form.
 2. You should add a `p360-form` to your form, so the SDK know which form to process.
 3. There should be a `<input type="submit" />` tag on your form.